Spring 2023 (Updated 1.6.2023)

 CSDC Hours and Availability

-The CSDC is currently open during normal business hours (Monday-Friday, 8:30 a.m. - 4:30 p.m.).
-In order to prevent the spread of infection, the CSDC also encourages students who are sick or not feeling well to avoid coming into the CSDC for services.
-Rather, students are encouraged to contact the CSDC by phone and our staff will help them arrange for appropriate services if they are unable to come in.
-Students who need to come in person to the CSDC office will be asked to comply with UH regulations regarding on-campus contact.
-Please see our Guidelines for Visiting CSDC.
+The CSDC is open during normal business hours, Monday - Friday from 8:00 a.m. - 4:30 p.m. (closed on State holidays) with the first appointment starting at 8:30 a.m.
+Students who are sick or not feeling well are asked to avoid coming into the Center for services.
+Rather, students are encouraged to contact the CSDC by phone and our staff will help them arrange for appropriate services.

 Eligibility